dsouvage/Intro_to_DSL/README.md

 The Digital Scholarship Lab (DSL) will be a hub to explore, discover, create, and play with data and visual tools, methods, and objects, and to contribute that knowledge back to the community.

-Note: the DSL is set to open officially on November 25

-# th
-, however services provided by the DSL are still being offered.
+Note: the DSL is set to open officially on November 25th, however services provided by the DSL are still being offered.

 **What can the DSL help you with?**